Josh Harris (entrepreneur): We Live in Public

-Harris' art project Quiet: We Live in Public, an Orwellian, Big Brother concept with "a neo-fascistic element," developed in the late '90s, placed more than 100 volunteers in a three story loft on Broadway in New York City.
+Harris' art project Quiet: We Live in Public, an Orwellian, Big Brother concept with "a neo-fascistic element," developed in the late '90s, placed more than 100 volunteers in a three-story loft on Broadway in New York City.
 There were 110 surveillance cameras capturing every move, and "every “resident” had their own channel through which to watch each other.
 Harris proclaimed, “Everything is free, except your image.
 That we own.”"
 Alanna Heiss, then the director of the P.S.
 1 Contemporary Art Center in Queens, was among those who moved in, calling it "one of the most extraordinary activities I've ever attended anywhere in the world."
 The project was forced to shut down on January 1, 2000 by order of the New York Police Department.

 A few months later, Harris started weliveinpublic.com, a project that entailed himself and his then girlfriend, Tanya Corrin, living at home under 24-hour internet surveillance viewable by anyone.
-After a few months Corrin left Harris and the project citing mental and emotional stress.
+After a few months Corrin separated from Harris and the project, citing mental and emotional stress.
 Harris continued "living in public" for a few more weeks, finally ending the site due to the mental, personal, and financial losses the project caused him.

 On the Swedish TV show Kobra, Harris stated that he had been widely influenced by the 1998 film The Truman Show.
 He strongly believes that the technological singularity will be reached and the human being will cease to be an individual, while the machine becomes the new king of the jungle.

 In 2001, an episode of director Errol Morris' First Person television series centered on Harris and the weliveinpublic.com project.
 Harris was the focus of director Ondi Timoner's documentary film, We Live in Public, an entry at the 2009 Sundance Film Festival that was awarded the Grand Jury Prize award in the US documentary category.

+Other projects

 Harris was the CEO of The Wired City, an internet television network which would allow viewers to interact with each other, based in New York City.
 In 2011, he ran a Kickstarter crowdfunding campaign to resurrect The Wired City.

 In 2011, he made a pitch to run the MIT Media Lab promoting technological singularity.

 As of 2016, he believes he is under surveillance by the FBI over his ties to 2001's The B-Thing, a covert art installation by gelitin, possibly a hoax, of a balcony on the 91st floor of the World Trade Center.

 In 2019, Harris was a contributor to the Cam-Life exhibition at the Museum of Sex.

 Personal life

-Harris resides in Las Vegas, Nevada, 343 Broadway.
+Harris resides in Las Vegas, Nevada.